 * Exchange Traded Funds (ETFs) are investment companies registered under the Investment Company Act of 1940 that offer shares that trade in the secondary market, including national securities exchanges.
 Currently, most ETFs invest in a portfolio of securities that closely tracks a specific index.
 Some ETFs are structured as open-end management investment companies and some are structured as unit investment trusts (UITs).
 Because ETFs are listed on exchanges, individual ETF shares can be bought and sold throughout the trading day at the current market price.
 Furthermore, ETF shares can be sold short and bought on margin.

 A final method of investing used in and alongside our model portfolios is alternative investments*.
-These investments and strategies available through LPL Financial vary a great deal across a broad spectrum of alternatives including: hedge strategies, global real estate, commodities, master limited partnerships (MLPs), and business development companies (BDCs).
+These investments and strategies available through LPL Financial vary a great deal across a broad spectrum of alternatives including: hedge strategies, global real estate, commodities, private equity, master limited partnerships (MLPs), and business development companies (BDCs).
 Various mixtures of these investments are strategically used in our model portfolios with the intent of capturing positive returns while reducing overall portfolio volatility and losses due to their low correlation to other traditional portfolio allocations.
 In this area, we actively utilize our unique access to some of the most prominent alternative investment companies and institutional managers available in the world.

 * Alternative investments include: commodities, financial derivatives, hedge strategies (or absolute return strategies), and real estate.
 These investments are supposed to have very low correlation with traditional investment products like stocks, bonds and cash.
 Certain investment interests may require investors to meet higher qualification standards to participate and may have less liquidity than traditional investment products.
 Some alternative investments can contain significant risks and conflicts of interest.
 Investors should have the financial ability and willingness to accept such risks associated with these investments.
 Investing in alternative investments may not be suitable for all investors and involves special risks such as risk associated with leveraging the investment, potential adverse market forces, and regulatory changes,.
 There is no assurance that the investment objective will be attained.